 Talent vortexes the solution.

-After that, for sparingly soluble compounds, using a multichannel pipette, dispense 75 microliters of the reaction mixture into each well in a 96-well plate.
-Add 75 microliters of each compound in triplicate and mix by pipetting up and down 5 times [1].
+After that, especially for sparingly soluble compounds, using a multichannel pipette, dispense 75 microliters of the reaction mixture into each well in a 96-well plate.
+Add 75 microliters of each compound (and water as control) in triplicate and mix by pipetting up and down 5 times [1].

 CU: Talent adds two solutions into each well.

-Use 75 microliters of water for the control [1].
 Measure possible compound aggregation of each well at 300 volts using a microplate nephelometer [2].

 Talent adds water and reaction mixture into a well as control.